seanbreckenridge/vps/README.md

 - [`shorten`](./bin/shorten) creates a shortened url using [`no-db-shorturl`](https://github.com/seanbreckenridge/no-db-shorturl)
 - [`approve_comments`](./bin/approve_comments) approves comments for my guest book at [https://sean.fish](https://github.com/seanbreckenridge/glue)
 - [`mnu`](./bin/mnu) runs the periodic job to update the [google sheet](https://github.com/seanbreckenridge/mnu_gsheets)
-- [`nginx-goaccess`](./bin/nginx-goaccess) syncs the nginx/access.log from my server and uses [goaccess](https://goaccess.io/) to visualize it, caching the result using a Makefile

 - [`directories`](./directories) is a helper script sourced at the top of other scripts that defines common application location environment variables